Abhishek10-0/Dev-Agent/README.md

 ## What it does

 You press one button.
-Coral SQL quietly joins your GitHub repos, Slack channels, and Notion tasks in a single query — no API juggling, no copy-pasting.
+Coral SQL quietly joins your GitHub repos, Slack channels, and Notion tasks in a single query, no API juggling, no copy-pasting.
 Then an AI reads that data and writes your standup for you.
 Real data.
 Real output.

 It also spots repos you haven't touched in months and flags them.
 Because we all have that one abandoned project we keep meaning to get back to.

-And since Notion is where I actually track my work, I made it so you can add tasks, mark them done, and change their status — all from the same screen, without ever opening Notion.
+And since Notion is where I actually track my work, I made it so you can add tasks, mark them done, and change their status  all from the same screen, without ever opening Notion.

 ## The part that surprised me